Welcome to Gaysians!

 Gaysians works with organisations and charities to advise them on how to best serve us as people that have specific, nuanced experiences and often complex challenges navigating our culture, sexuality and gender identities in the diaspora.
 We have a wide range of partners, offering a broad scope of support including mental health, housing, sexual health, faith, trans and youth support.
 Our Resources section is a growing space that we’ve dedicated time to curate for you, please use this to access support.

-As well as this, we work with the media to continue to push for positive visibility of Asian LGBT+ people, our rights and our stories.
+As well as this, we work with the media to continue to push for positive visibility of Asian LGBTQ+ people, our rights and our stories.
 The Letters sections of the site is a space for members of the community to share open letters about the topics that matter to them most.
 This exists so that you can share your voice and spotlight what we as a small team do not have the lived experience to speak on.
 These letters are far reaching and can influence culture and policy.
 If you would like to submit a letter to us then please get in touch.
+We also have Interviews which we will be expanding on.

-We also have Interviews which we will be expanding on, along with a forthcoming Events section.
-The very first iteration of gaysians.org promoted events and we want to bring this back.
+The very first iteration of gaysians.org promoted events and we are exploring this again.
 Meeting irl has never felt more important for us as a community.
-As an independent and unfunded organisation that chooses to maintain autonomy, we have decided not to set up as a CIC which would restrict our campaigning work.
-Rather than access funding in exchange for censoring our voice, we will be offering a paid event listing service to help pay for our costs and time.
+As an independent and unfunded organisation that chooses to maintain autonomy, we have decided not to set up as a CIC, which would restrict our campaigning work.
+Rather than access funding in exchange for censorship, we are exploring alternative routes.

 While Gaysians is widely recognised as a success story, there have been challenges, largely with misogyny within our community.
 For this reason, we are dedicating this era of Gaysians to women, trans and non-binary Asians.
 We are centring our stories, art and wellbeing.
 We are doing this to fight the erasure that occurs within our community and outside it.

-This chapter of Gaysians is our Gaysiana era, where we embrace our feminine.
-This era is for the women, trans and non-binary Asians.
-We celebrate you, we are you and we invite you all to join us!
-Keep an eye on our socials for more.
+This chapter of Gaysians is our Gaysiana era.
+This era is dedicated to queer women and non-binary and trans Asians.
+We celebrate you, we are you and we invite you to join us!
+While our resources exist for everyone, we will be spotlighting Gaysiana talent and stories as a priority for now.

 With love,